 This function must be executed successfully in order for the Scene Reconstruction to work.

 What happens when this button is clicked?

 An attempt will be made to calculate a 3D position from each Track - some will be unsuccessful - and save features (represented by Null objects).
 This process can take some time to complete.
 The data will also be used to calculate the camera animation.
 Features will be listed as Child objects of the Motion Tracker in the Object Manager:

 The image above shows the result of a successful reconstruction.
-In the Viewport you will have a cluster of points colored from green to red.
+In the Viewport you will have a vertex cluster colored from green to red.
 Each point is a feature and represents a position in 3D space for a 2D Track (the more green a point is, the more the Motion Tracker is convinced that this Track and feature are synchronized; red points are not necessarily bad or useless but are simply the worst in relation to the green points).

 The reconstructed, animated camera (see also Cameras and features created by the Motion Tracker) has a keyframe (key) for position, rotation and focal length at each frame of animation.
 These are precisely the camera parameters that can be calculated by a 3D construction.
 If you look through the camera and disable the Motion Tracker’s Keep in Foreground option (Footage tab) you will see how Tracks and features behave congruently as the camera moves.
-Now take a look at the Constraint-Tags, which takes a cluster of points lying relatively loosely in 3D space and with no clear size and creates a 3D Project with defined axes and a defined origin.
+Now take a look at the Constraint-Tags, which takes a vertex cluster lying relatively loosely in 3D space and with no clear size and creates a 3D Project with defined axes and a defined origin.

 A reconstruction can also go awry, for example if too few and/or Tracks of poor quality are used for the calculation.
 This will be displayed in the status bar.
 As explained under What are good and bad Tracks?, you will have to manually create better Tracks and tracking.
 Also check the settings for the camera and footage type in the Reconstruction tab.